vishalbelsare/MediaCloud-Web-Tools/README.md

  * [Redux DevTools Chrome extension](https://chrome.google.com/webstore/detail/redux-devtools/lmhkpmbekcpmknklioeibfkpmmfibljd)
  * [React Developer Tools Chrome Extension](https://chrome.google.com/webstore/detail/react-developer-tools/fmkadmapgofadopljbjfkapdkoienihi).
  * Set up your environment with [SublimeText](https://www.sublimetext.com) and linting following [these instructions](https://medium.com/planet-arkency/catch-mistakes-before-you-run-you-javascript-code-6e524c36f0c8#.1mela5864).
+ * - Essentially, you need to tell Sublime to install the Sublime package control manager and then you need to install the necessary packages using Sublime's command line.
+That's all there in the link, just make sure you follow the prompts explicity.
  * To browse your local DB on a Mac use [MongoHub](https://github.com/bububa/MongoHub-Mac), or [MongoExpress for a web-based UI](https://github.com/mongo-express/mongo-express)

 Running